-which is a symmetric (Gaussian-like) charge distribution with $\Delta$ as the \emph{flatness} parameter of the time variation and $\nu$ as the oscillation frequency of the charge distribution.
-The larger the value of $\Delta$ is, the steeper is the variation.
-Note that the $\rho_{{\rm noise}}(t)$ part denotes a stochastic part of $\rho_{{\rm ext}}(t)$, which adds a degree of random-ness to the oscillation.
+{We are now going to discuss the chaotic dynamics induced by different oscillating external charge distributions.}

 The variable data $(v_{i},n_{i})$ are extracted across the simulation domain as independent time series, which are then examined with Wolf's algorithm for possible chaotic nature.
-It is now well known that Wolf's algorithm \citep{wolf} applies Taken's theorem \citep{takens} to construct an $m$-dimensional phase space from a scalar time series $\{x_{t}\}$,
+It is now well known that the Wolf's algorithm \citep{wolf} applies Taken's theorem \citep{takens} to construct an $m$-dimensional phase space from a scalar time series $\{x_{t}\}$,

 with $m_{{\rm PIC}}$ as the embedding dimension and $\tau$ as the time delay.
-The algorithm continuously measures the divergence between two nearest neighbor (forward in time)
+The algorithm continuously measures the divergence between two nearest neighbour (forward in time)

-where $\bm{X}'_{t}$ is $\bm{X}_{t}$'s nearest neighbor (in time).
+where $\bm{X}'_{t}$ is $\bm{X}_{t}$'s nearest neighbour (in time).
 The so-called Lyapunov exponent \citep{lyapbook}, which is nothing but the exponential divergence of the nearest trajectories, is then calculated over \emph{valid} divergence segments as

-where $\Delta t$ time difference taken to compute the divergence.
+where $\Delta t$ is the time difference taken to compute the divergence.
 The maximal Lyapunov exponent is then calculated by

 where $N$ is the number of valid divergence segments.
 Any positive $\lambda$ indicates chaos and the further $\lambda$ is away from $0$, the stronger is the chaos.
 A typical rule of thumb is to have $\lambda\gtrsim0.01$ for a definitive proof of chaos.
-In our case, we have used an embedding dimension $m_{{\rm PIC}}=4$ for our chaos test.
+In our case, we have used {the variable $n_i$ for the scalar time series $\{x_i\}$ and} an embedding dimension $m_{{\rm PIC}}=4$ for our chaos test.